alexanderKus/alexanderKus/README.md

 Currently working on:

-* Web based application to store book I want to read. frontend: [here](https://github.com/alexanderKus/btr) and backend [here](https://github.com/alexanderKus/btr-backend).
-I also host it on my rasspberry pi 4 at home.
+* Implementing RISC-V processor on FPGA.
+You can follow my progress on [blog](alexanderkus.github.io)

 <br>